Keeper vs. Bitwarden 2024: Which Is Better?

 Winner (Basic Features): Keeper

-Keeper wins this round due to its user-friendly password sharing and auto-filling.
-While Bitwarden offers a password history feature and allows you to generate passphrases (which Keeper doesn’t), its auto-fill and password sharing features don’t offer the same smooth and intuitive experience as Keeper’s.
+Keeper wins this round due to its user-friendly password sharing and slightly more intuitive auto-filling.
+While Bitwarden offers a password history feature and allows you to generate passphrases (which Keeper doesn’t), its auto-fill requires more initial setup, and password sharing isn’t as smooth and intuitive as Keeper’s.

 Advanced Features — Keeper Is Better at Advanced Features